mesuutt/ledger-cli-telegram-bot/README.md

 I am using ledger-cli since 2016 and I love it a lot.

+I am using ledger-cli since 2016 and I love it a lot.
 I have been spending money mostly when I am outside.
-I used to keep expenses with writing them to a note keeping app on mobile phone.
+I used to keep costs by writing them to a note-keeping app on a mobile phone.
-Writing expenses from mobile phone and rewriting them to ledger-cli journal file little hard and time consuming work.
-So I wrote the teledger bot which you can use it for create and report ledger-cli transactions easily.
+Writing expenses from mobile and rewriting them to ledger-cli journal file a little hard and time-consuming work.
+So I wrote the teledger bot which you can use it to create and report ledger-cli transactions easily.

-Main goal of teledger is writing ledger-cli transactions with easy special syntax. and final goal is to easily do all the work can be done with ledger-cli with easily with the bot.
+The final goal is to easily do all the works that can be done with ledger-cli.

 #### Future List